yduong3/Data_Bootcamp_Project_02/README.md

 ## Project Description

-The aim of this project is to combine crime rate data and Apartment Rental prices data in Toronto into a single database for analysis.
-Data was collected in 2018
+The aim of this project is to combine crime data and apartment rental prices data in Toronto into a single database for analysis.
+Rental data was collected in 2018, and one 2018 crime data is used.

-The crime rate data contains a list of various crimes reported that occured in apartment buildings the the Apartment rental data shows the average rental price for apartments.
-Both datasets contain data collected from all of Toronto's 140 Neighbourhoods.
+The crime data contains a list of various crimes reported that occured in apartment buildings and outside.
+The apartment rental data shows the rental price for various apartments in Toronto.
+Both datasets contain data collected from various neighbourhoods in Toronto.
 The datasets will be merged on FSA.

-The final database will be used provide insight as to whether there is a direct relationship between crime and apartment rental prices in Toronto.
+The final database will be used to provide insight into crime rates and apartment rentals and whether a particular apartment is located in a safe neighbourhood.

-Sources of data were from kaggle, API request from google geocode...Tools used in this project: Python & Pandas for data cleaning and transformation & MySQL to load the final database.
+Sources of data were from kaggle, Toronto Police Service and API request from google geocode.Tools used in this project: Python Pandas for data cleaning and transformation & then load to a final SQL database.